davidrbourke/DVA-C02/VPC.md

 - When you connect from an EC2 Instance to other AWS Services, e.g., S3 bucket, CloudWatch, etc. It is going over the public internet.
 - If you want to connect from your private subnet to other AWS Services over the AWS Network (so not over the internet), you need to use a **VPC Endpoint**.
 This is more secure, and faster.
 - **VPC Endpoint Gateway**: Connects to S3 and DynamoDB
-- **VPC Endpoint Network Interface (ENI)**: Connects privately to all other services, e.g. CloudWatch.
+- **VPC Endpoint Interface**: Connects privately to all other services, e.g. CloudWatch.

 ## Site to Site VPN